YMCA Youth and Government: Louisiana

 The YMCA Louisiana Youth & Government program supports more than 60 high school clubs and two conferences annually: Model United Nations and Youth Legislature.
 The conference provides student participants with the experience of being a part of a functioning state government, from bill passage to policy advising.
 Participants are assigned to one of the following programs: Lt.
 Governor's Cabinet, Senate, House of Representatives, Supreme Court or Press.
-Positions of aides, couriers, and liaisons are also available for student participation in this two-day program.
-The conference is in its 54th year and was one of the original states to send a delegation to the Conference on National Affairs.
+Positions of aides, couriers, and liaisons are also available for student participation in this three-day program.
+The conference is in its 63rd year and was one of the original states to send a delegation to the Conference on National Affairs.

 Maine

 The Maine Youth In Government program conducts a Model Assembly program in two phases: a regional training session and the Augusta State House Session, where they have use of the actual chambers of the House and Senate, and Capital facilities.
 At the regional training session: bills are submitted, officers are elected and delegates determine which session they will attend.
 During the visit to the capital, participants debate the locally created bills.

 The Youth Governor attends the National Youth Governor's Conference.